 Here are some tips for applying in writing your college essay:

-Brainstorming is the first step in essay writing.
+Brainstorming is the first step for every paper writer.
 At this stage, you stimulate your minds to generate ideas.
 During brainstorming, look at your life and reflect on the positive attributes you have demonstrated in the past.
 You can even discuss some of the ideas you need to include in the essay topic with your peer so that you can have enough content to write.

 - Structure of the essay